dzdx/pyintset/README.rst

 method
 ^^^^^^^^
 pyintset supports most methods of set.
-In addition, because it is stored in order, it is also supported get_item and get_slice
+In addition, because it is stored in order, it is also supported get_item and get_slice, max, min
 ::

   >>> IntSet(range(0,20))&IntSet(range(15,25))